scottbartell/scottbartell.github.io/_posts/2020-07-06-capybara-tip-disable-animations.md

 Capybara.disable_animation = '#with_animation a'
 ```

-For a better understanding of how this works take a look at [the tests for `Capybara.disable_animation` in the Capybara source code](capybara-disable-animation-tests).
+For a better understanding of how this works take a look at [the tests for `Capybara.disable_animation` in the Capybara source code][capybara-disable-animation-tests].

 [capybara-config-docs]: https://www.rubydoc.info/gems/capybara/Capybara/SessionConfig#disable_animation-instance_method